 Separate paper, plastic, and glass

-Avoid contaminated items (e.g., oily food boxes)
+Avoid tossing contaminated items (like oily food boxes) into recycling bins

-Check your local recycling guidelines
+Check your local recycling rules

 Use recyclable or compostable packaging